jacomyma/mapping-controversies/index.md

 **[1.3.
 Build a simple dashboard](1.3/)**
 <br>Tutorial for dashboards in Tableau.
 <br>*30 min.
-Optional, but someone in your group should know how to do Dashboards.*
+Optional, but someone in your group should know how to do dashboards.*

 **[1.4.
 A timeline of words](1.4/)**
 <br>Exercise and active learning.